Excision-Mail/excision-mail.bsd.ac/content/install/fullinstall.md

 AND YOU ARE DONE!

-AnsiMail has finished installing on your system and you have a working mail server (which you are unable to access because you don't know the password of your email account :P)
+Excision has finished installing on your system and you have a working mail server (which you are unable to access because you don't know the password of your email account :P)

 ## Post ansible finishing steps {#post-ansible-finishing-steps}

-Now that the server has been rebooted and AnsiMail is running, you need to reset the password of you admin account:
+Now that the server has been rebooted and Excision is running, you need to reset the password of you admin account:

 Supposing that your adminstrator is called \`notaisha\` and your domain was \`aisha.cc\`, run the following command to change the password and reload the services

 {{< highlight sh "linenos=table, linenostart=1" >}}
-ansimail change-passwd "notaisha@aisha.cc"
+excision change-passwd "notaisha@aisha.cc"
-ansimail virtual-regen
+excision virtual-regen
 {{< /highlight >}}

-You can read the github wiki for some general purpose server maintenance commands that AnsiMail adds to the system.
+You can read the github wiki for some general purpose server maintenance commands that Excision adds to the system.
 They are supremely helpful :)

 ### Testing your email {#testing-your-email}